Publication Ethics and Malpractice Policy

 It is a general principle of scholarly communication that the editor of a journal is solely and independently responsible for deciding which articles submitted to the journal shall be published.
 In making this decision, the editor is guided by policies of the journal's editorial board and constrained by such legal requirements in force regarding libel, copyright infringement, and plagiarism.
 An outcome of this principle is the importance of the scholarly archive as a permanent, historic record of the transactions of scholarship.
 Articles that have been published shall remain extant, exact, and unaltered as far as is possible.
 However, very occasionally circumstances may arise where an article is published that must later be retracted or even removed.
 Such actions must not be undertaken lightly and can only occur under exceptional circumstances.
 In addition, Author(s) (and/or their institution) will be punished from any kind of article withdrawal in the form of article submission ban (temporary up to permanent ban)

-This policy has been designed to address these concerns and to take into account current best practice in the scholarly and library communities.
+This policy has been designed to address these concerns and to take into account current best practices in the scholarly and library communities.
 As standards evolve and change, we will revisit this issue and welcome the input of scholarly and library communities.
 We believe these issues require international standards.
-All of the Article Withdrawal Policies in New Language Dimensions (including Withdrawal of Manuscripts, Article in Press, Article Retraction, Article Removal, and Article Replacement Policies) is adopted from Elsevier Article Withdrawal Policy.
+All of the Article Withdrawal Policies in JRBA (including Withdrawal of Manuscripts, Article in Press, Article Retraction, Article Removal, and Article Replacement Policies) is adopted from Elsevier Article Withdrawal Policy.

 Article Withdrawal by Author(s)

-Author(s) are not allowed to withdraw an article that has been sent to New Language Dimensions because the withdrawal of the article wastes the resources, time, and effort that Editor and Peer-reviewers do in processing the article.
-If the author is still requesting the withdrawal of the article, the author will be punished in the form of ban on the submission of a manuscript for (maximum) 8 number (4 volume or 4 years) for the manuscript withdrawal in the review process.
+Author(s) are not allowed to withdraw an article that has been sent to JRBA because the withdrawal of the article wastes the resources, time, and effort that the Editor and Peer-reviewers do in processing the article.
+If the author is still requesting the withdrawal of the article, the author will be punished in the form of a ban on the submission of a manuscript for (maximum) 8 numbers (4 volume or 4 years) for the manuscript withdrawal in the review process.
 However, it is highly unethical to withdraw the manuscript that has been sent from a journal because another journal has accepted it.

 Authors who make more than one manuscripts withdrawal can be banned permanently.
 This banning may also be applied to the author’s institution.
-The New Language Dimensions Editorial Boardcan publicly announce through the New Language Dimensions page and/or provide information to other journal editors or other publishers when New Language Dimensions Editorial Board is performing the banning processes in these cases.
+The JRBA Editorial Board can publicly announce through the JRBA page and/or provide information to other journal editors or other publishers when JRBA Editorial Board is performing the banning processes in these cases.

-Infringements of professional ethical codes (such as multiple submission, bogus claims of authorship, plagiarism, fraudulent use of data, or the like) is forbidden in New Language Dimensions.
+Infringements of professional ethical codes (such as multiple submission, bogus claims of authorship, plagiarism, fraudulent use of data, or the like) are forbidden in JRBA.
 Occasionally, a retraction will be used to correct errors in submission or publication.
 The retraction of an article by its authors or the editor under the advice of members of the scholarly community has long been an occasional feature of the learned world.
-Standards for dealing with retractions have been developed by a number of library and scholarly bodies, and this best practice is adopted for article retraction by New Language Dimensions.
+Standards for dealing with retractions have been developed by a number of libraries and scholarly bodies, and this best practice is adopted for article retraction by JRBA.

-The standard of article retraction in New Language Dimensions are:
+The standard of article retraction in JRBA are:

-- A statement (letter) of article retraction, entitled “Retracted: (article title)”, will be issued by the New Language Dimensions Editorial Member in two languages (Indonesian and English).
+- A statement (letter) of article retraction, entitled “Retracted: (article title)”, will be issued by the JRBA Editorial Member in two languages (Indonesian and English).

 - The retraction letter of this article (along with evidence, comments, criticism, or request from the member(s) of the scientific community) is placed on the previous page of the article with the same page number as the first page of the article and given the additional code “ed-1” for the first page of the letter and so on (e.g., 56-ed-1, 56-ed-2, etc.).